Arkadijbojko/webpage/_seminars/enumerative.md

 **Crossed instantons in algebraic geometry**<br>
-In a series of papers, Nekrasov introduces moduli spaces of “crossed instantons,” certain quiver representations modeling instantons on unions of 2-planes in 4-space.
+In a series of papers, Nekrasov introduces moduli spaces of “crossed instantons,” certain quiver representations modelling instantons on unions of 2-planes in 4-space.
 He uses the geometry of these spaces to extract information about bundles on quiver varieties and construct deformations of characters of quantum affine algebras.